folio-org/mod-data-import/FileUploadApi.md

 ## Introduction

-This API is responsible for uploading files to storage. mod-data-import module use uploaded files for parsing and importing files to storage and another FOLIO modules usage.
+This API is responsible for uploading files to storage.
+**mod-data-import** module use uploaded files for parsing and importing files to storage and another FOLIO modules usage.
-File Upload API provides a possibility to upload several files and store state of uploaded files.
+File Upload API provides a ability to upload several files and store state of uploaded files.
 A user can delete or add another one file from uploading session.

 ## Entities

 ### UploadDefinition

-Upload Definition describes an upload process and contains a list of file definitions.
+Upload Definition entity describes an upload process and contains a list of file definitions.
 Each file upload session process starts from creating UploadDefinition.

 | Field | Description |